Customer Portal Features & Best Practices: What Your Software Needs

 3. A customer portal should provide customers with an easy way to submit support tickets and access a knowledge base with articles and resources to help them resolve issues on their own.

 There’s a plethora of client portal solutions out there, all with different functionality.
-But some customer portal features are a must-have.
+But some customer portal features are a must-have, and knowing how to implement them effectively is critical for success.

 When you decide to implement a customer portal, it’s a decision that will have a huge impact on your business.
 All your clients, your team, and even external collaborators will use this piece of software.
-That begs the question, which client portal features do you need?
-Let’s look at 10 must-have features below.
+That begs the question: which client portal features do you need and what best practices should you follow to ensure adoption?

 1. Two-factor authentication